binod1023/Statistical-Analysis-of-Telecom-Plans/README.md

 I did this project during the completion of Praticum Data Analytic Bootcamp Program.
 A Prepaid Telecom company plans to increase revenue from two of the prepaid plans.
 To accomplish this goal I did the statistical analysis of two plans.

 ## Prerequisite
-datasets from two prepaid plans
+Datasets from two prepaid plans

-Python download and necessary libraries Jupyternotebook app to write the project code and comments
+Python download and necessary libraries

+Jupyternotebook app to write the project code and comments

 ## Project Description